codership/documentation/galeracluster/source/faq.rst

 The results of this is that you can safely use your favorite approach to distribute or migrate connections between the nodes without the risk of causing inconsistency.

-.. note:: For more information on connection distribution, see :doc:`deploymentvariants`.
+.. note:: For more information on connection distribution, see :doc:`./documentation/deployment-variants`.

 .. rubric:: Are making backups of databases difficult?
 .. _`faq-making-backups`:

 Making a backup of the databases in a Galera cluster is easy and simple.
 One simple method would be to remove one node from the cluster--without shutting down the ``mysqld`` daemon.
 From there, you can use ``mysqldump`` to make a logical backup, or whatever backup software you prefer.
 It will have little or no effect on overall performance of the cluster.
 When you're finished, simply reconnect the node to the cluster.
 The other nodes will quickly provide what's needed for it to be insync with the cluster.
-For more information on using ``mysqldump`` with Galera, see :doc:`mysqldump`.
+For more information on using ``mysqldump`` with Galera, see :doc:`./documentation/mysqldump`.

 The problem with such a simple backup method, though, is that it lacks a :term:`Global Transaction ID` (GTID).
 You can use backups of this kind to recover data, but they are insufficient for use in recovering nodes to a well-defined state.
 Plus, some backup procedures can block cluster operations during the backup.

 Including the GTID in a backup requires a different approach.
 To do this, you can invoke a backup through the state snapshot transfer mechanism.
-For more information on this method, see :doc:`backingupthecluster`.
+For more information on this method, see :doc:`./documentation/backup-cluster`.

 .. rubric:: What InnoDB Isolation Levels does Galera Cluster Support?